News» Go to news main

 “Understanding what’s happening out there is really key.
 It’s changing every day,” said Dr. Charlebois.

 One such survey of 1,503 Canadians examined how households were approaching essential shopping during lockdown in April.

 There was a wave of panic-buying early on, of course; toilet paper, hand sanitizer, and flour were significantly harder to come by when people began to worry about running out of essential items.
 When it was clear retailers were able to restock the items, those fears subsided and made way for a more calculated approach to grocery shopping.

-Results from The Grocery Experience showed 64 per cent of survey respondents were still going to grocery stores but they were buying more than usual to make trips less frequent.
-When they did go, 81 per cent of respondents reported using extra hand sanitizer when shopping, 30 per cent were wearing facemasks, and 26 per cent were wearing gloves.
-When they got home, 40 per cent of those surveyed reported wiping down their groceries with disinfectant.
+Results from The Grocery Experience showed 64% of survey respondents were still going to grocery stores but they were buying more than usual to make trips less frequent.
+When they did go, 81% of respondents reported using extra hand sanitizer when shopping, 30% were wearing facemasks, and 26% were wearing gloves.
+When they got home, 40% of those surveyed reported wiping down their groceries with disinfectant.